Haley Moss

-Moss attended the Pine Crest School in Fort Lauderdale, Florida., holds a Bachelor of Science in Psychology and a Bachelor of Arts in Criminology from the University of Florida, a Miami Scholar and a Juris Doctor from the University of Miami School of Law.
+Moss attended the Pine Crest School in Fort Lauderdale, Florida, holds a Bachelor of Science in psychology and a Bachelor of Arts in criminology from the University of Florida, a Miami Scholar and a Juris Doctor from the University of Miami School of Law.

 On January 11, 2019, she was admitted to the Florida bar as a professionally licensed attorney and the first openly autistic female attorney in the State of Florida.

+Moss now teaches undergraduate courses on autism, and has spoken at TedxUMiami in April 2022 about how she believes attention is ambiguous.